 - Variable shifts.
 On-call duty is required.

-40 hour day shift - with on call obligations
+40 hour night shift - with on call obligations

 General supervision is received from a Faculty Physician, Division Administrator or Lead Technologist.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.

 U-M EEO/AA Statement